There’s a kind of magic in an early morning swim…

 To dip into the salty sea before the day begins

 Before office hours and computers and well-worded emails

 To connect more – to the sea.
 To ourselves.
 And to each other…

 It was from this idea that the first Mungo Swim Club was born.

-We launched a newsletter on a Thursday afternoon at the end of November.
+We sent a newsletter on a Thursday afternoon at the end of November.
 Made nervous jokes about whether anyone would join us.
-12 was one guess.
-15 people?
-Was Tessa’s.
+12 was one guess. ’15 people?’ was Tessa’s.
 And in the morning we came into the office with a full mailbox – and an incredibly enthusiastic response.

 In the end, 231 swimmers completed this first challenge – meeting us every morning for a sunrise dip at Hobie Beach, Clifton and Dalebrook.
 Through Swim Club 1.0 we awarded 231 swimmers a Mungo towel, and sponsored 231 Surf Therapy lessons with Waves for Change.

 Two months later we launched our second South African Swim Club.
 Again the popularity took us by surprise – with over 300 people registering within the first two hours.
 We hosted 3 pods at Hobie Beach, Clifton 4th and Water’s Edge from the 5th to the 9th of December.
 We had 292 swimmers complete the challenge.
-For every person to stick it out, we donated R100 towards an I Am Water River Guardians workshop.
-By the end of the week, we were pleased to hand over R29,200 to I Am Water.
+For every person to stick it out, we donated R100 towards an I AM WATER foundation River Guardians workshop.
+By the end of the week, we were pleased to hand over R29,200 to I AM WATER.

 I AM WATER